10 Interesting Facts About Jordan's Wadi Rum

 The blood-red sands and the unworldly sandstone mountains create an uncanny Mars-like landscape and environment, making you truly feel like you are stepping foot on another planet, though you are right here on Earth.

-With reddish sand and mountains looking like the arid and red surface of Mars, Wadi Rum is a Hollywood favorite for films set on the red planet.
-So far it has served as the backdrop for many Hollywood films like The Martian (2015), The Last Days on Mars (2013), Red Planet (2000), Mission to Mars (2000), etc. Arthur Max, the production designer of The Martian, says Wadi Rum is "uncannily similar to Mars in its reddish-orange hues".
+With its reddish sands and rugged mountains resembling the arid surface of Mars, Wadi Rum has become a Hollywood favorite for movies set on the Red Planet.
+It has served as the backdrop for major films such as The Martian (2015), The Last Days on Mars (2013), Red Planet (2000), and Mission to Mars (2000).

 5. It Is A Big Open-Air Library